-The Religion Department offers two majors: Religion and Theology & Public Leadership.
+The Religion and Philosophy Department offers majors in Religion, Philosophy, Theology and Public Leadership, and Computational Philosophy.

 General Education Requirements

 RLN 100: Religion, Vocation, and the Search for Meaning I

 Augsburg embraces a world of many cultures, beliefs, and traditions.
 This introductory course invites students into that engagement between religious commitment and the world through an exploration of vocation, pluralism, and diversity.
 The course encounters the search for meaning through the narratives of Judaism, Christianity, and Islam, and encourages students to consider their own religious, philosophical, and ethical commitments in dialogue with other perspectives.
 Course related texts, activities, and experiences foster critical thinking and inquiry.